nodejs/node/doc/api/single-executable-applications.md

    $ cp (Get-Command node).source hello.exe
    ```

-   Note that `.exe` extension is necessary.
+   The `.exe` extension is necessary.

 5. Remove the signature of the binary (macOS and Windows only):